Corbyn-Rasque/Chain-Reaction/README.md

-# CSC 307 To Do List Project "S.W.E.ET Lists"
+# CSC 307 To Do List Project "Chain Reactors"

 ## Members: